soumyanayar/neu-csye6225-infrastructure/README.md

 ## AWS Networking Commands
-* `aws cloudformation deploy --profile dev --stack-name test1 --region us-east-2 --template-file ./csye6225-infra.yml ` to create stack
+* To create a stack : `aws cloudformation deploy --profile dev --stack-name test1 --region us-east-2 --template-file ./csye6225-infra.yml `
 * change `profile` and `region` parameters in the above command as per the use
+* To delete the stack, use the command :  `aws cloudformation delete-stack --profile dev --stack-name test1 --region us-east-2 `